Elvis Andrus Player Props: White Sox vs. Brewers

-The Chicago White Sox, including Elvis Andrus and his .559 slugging percentage in past 10 games, including six extra-base hits but no homers), take on starter Brandon Woodruff and the Milwaukee Brewers at Guaranteed Rate Field, Saturday at 7:15 PM ET.
+Elvis Andrus -- with a slugging percentage of .559 in his past 10 games, including six extra-base hits -- will be in action for the Chicago White Sox against the Milwaukee Brewers, with Freddy Peralta on the mound, on August 13 at 2:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Brewers.
+He had a hitless performance in his last game (0-for-3 with an RBI) against the Brewers.

 Elvis Andrus Game Info & Props vs. the Brewers